Though The Truth May Vary

 One might, then, expect that a book of this vintage would cheerfully assume that forcing human culture on aliens is obviously a good idea.
 Clement, to his credit, shows just what Fagin’s bold gambit has cost Nick and his clutchmates.
 Such as not knowing what biological sex they might be, or what other Tenebrans might be expect in the way of gender roles.

 (It would make an interesting sequel if one were to explore how Nick and chums might have later come to terms with what the humans did to them.
-Contact the Clements estate?
+Contact the Clement estate?
 He died in 2003.)

-Clements was also somewhat ahead of his time in his treatment of Easy Rich, the human in the bathysphere … who just happens to be a teenaged girl.
+Clement was also somewhat ahead of his time in his treatment of Easy Rich, the human in the bathysphere … who just happens to be a teenaged girl.
 She is brave and ingenious; she works to save herself and her Drommian companion.
 She doesn’t wait passively for big brave men1 to save her.
 The adults on the station may be worried about her ability to deal with her situation but the novel itself isn’t.

 Moreover, Clement never subjects the tween to a salacious gaze.
 Something that male SF authors have been all too prone to do.
 I’m not saying that SF is wall to wall Republican-style pervos, but I wouldn’t let Heinlein or Garrett or any of a number of classic SF authors anywhere near schoolgirls unless I first equipped those schoolgirls with well-charged tasers.
 I find it reassuring that Clement, a teacher, was able to focus on the intellectual potential of girls without reference to other budding potentials.